Laws of Protesting in The News

 It is an offence under s 6 of the Summary Offences Act to obstruct the free passage of a person, vehicle or vessel in a public place.
 The maximum penalty for doing so is a $440 fine.

 A similar offence exists under the Road Rules 2014 and prohibits pedestrians from causing a traffic hazard by unreasonably obstructing the path of a driver or other pedestrian.
 The maximum fine for this offence is $2,200.

 There are a number of offences concerning property that are applicable in the case of a protest.
-Such offences can carry significant fines, and include:
+Such offences can carry significant fines and include:

 Intentionally or recklessly destroying or damaging the property of another person under s 195 of the Crimes Act (for example, painting ‘no-war’ on the sails of the Sydney Opera House), can carry a maximum penalty of 5 years imprisonment.
-However, if during a public disorder, this can increase to 7 years imprisonment.
+However, during a public disorder, this can increase to 7 years of imprisonment.

 Threatening violence toward another person causing them to fear for their safety is called ‘affray’ and carries a maximum penalty of 10 years imprisonment.
 If this conduct is committed by 12 or more people together, the offence of riot may apply, which carries a maximum penalty of 15 years imprisonment.

 Assault during a protest